Doc077/melonly-core/README.md

 ### Mail

 Melonly provides a fluent interface for sending emails from your application.
-All configuration is stored in `.env` file:
+All configuration needed for that is stored in the `.env` file variables:

 ```
 MAIL_ADDRESS=example@mail.com